greatexpectationslabs/dbt-tutorial/README.md

 # dbt-tutorial
-Repo to house setup for Jonathan's dbt tutorial
+This repo houses the setup code for the [Using GX with dbt](/docs/reference/learn/integrations/dbt_tutorial) tutorial.